 Unbreakable Performance is an exclusive gym that you will have to apply to before becoming one of its members.
 Former athletes; Jay Glazer and Brian Urlacher founded this Los Angeles based Studio.
 Its website has a chic black and white design, with its CTAs prominently displayed in blue.
 Its webpages load quickly, and its straightforward layout makes it relatively easy for its users to navigate its different sections.

 Website Link: https://sohostrengthlab.com

 This gym enables its clients to exercise with sandbags, power sleds, and battle ropes.
 It also offers individual and personalized workout plans to its members.
 Its website has a simple black and white layout with a user-friendly design.
-Though its homepage has some downsides such as no clear CTAs, it has excellent, informative content which helps the visitor learn more about the studio.
+Though its homepage has some downsides, such as no clear CTAs, it has excellent, informative content that helps visitors learn more about the studio.

 9. Solid Core

 Solid Core is present in multiple cities across America.
 It mainly focuses on pilates, and its gym membership is growing each passing day.
 Solid Core has a non-cluttered website design, which has detailed pictures of its facilities and workout sessions.
 They display the CTA clearly on the top part of its homepage.
 Its website also has different sections, such as a contact us page, faqs, and social media links.